 We continue on to Star Clusters by pointing out that there are two primary kinds of star clusters: open cluster and globular cluster.
-We visit some very beautiful open clusters including: the Pleiades, the Jewel Box (NGC 4755), Pismis 24 in NGC 6357, Terzan 5, NGC 6791, and the Quintuplet and Arches clusters.
-And then we visit some spectacular globular clusters including: 47 Tucanae, Omega Centauri, Terzan 5, M30 and M53.
+We visit some very beautiful open clusters including: the Pleiades, the Jewel Box (NGC 4755), Pismis 24 in NGC 6357, and NGC 6791.
+And then we visit some spectacular globular clusters including: 47 Tucanae, Omega Centauri, the Quintuplet, and Arches cluster with the Pistol Star, and M30.